-West Syndrome (Infantile Spasms).
-West syndrome, also called infantile spasms, is a disorder that involves spasms and developmental delay in children within the first year, usually in infants ages 4 - 8 months.
+West Syndrome (Infantile Spasms): West syndrome, also called infantile spasms, is a disorder that involves spasms and developmental delay in children within the first year, usually in infants ages 4 to 8 months.

-Juvenile Myoclonic Epilepsy (Impulsive Petit Mal).
-Juvenile myoclonic epilepsy, also called impulsive petit mal epilepsy, is characterized by generalized seizures, usually tonic-clonic marked by jerky movements (called myoclonic jerks), and sometimes absence seizures.
-It usually occurs in younger people ages 8 - 20.
+Juvenile Myoclonic Epilepsy (Impulsive Petit Mal): Juvenile myoclonic epilepsy, also called impulsive petit mal epilepsy, is characterized by generalized seizures, usually tonic-clonic marked by jerky movements (called myoclonic jerks), and sometimes absence seizures.
+It usually occurs in younger people ages 8 to 20.

-Progressive Myoclonic Epilepsy.
-Progressive myoclonic epilepsy is a rare inherited disorder typically occurring in children ages 6 - 15.
+Progressive Myoclonic Epilepsy: Progressive myoclonic epilepsy is a rare inherited disorder typically occurring in children ages 6 to 15.
 It usually involves tonic-clonic seizures and marked sensitivity to light flashes.

-Landau-Kleffner Syndrome.
-Landau-Kleffner syndrome is a rare epileptic condition that typically affects children ages 3 - 7.
+Landau-Kleffner Syndrome: Landau-Kleffner syndrome is a rare epileptic condition that typically affects children ages 3 to 7.
 It results in the loss of ability to communicate either with speech or by writing (aphasia).

 Seizures That Are Not Epilepsy

-Nonepileptic Seizures.
-Nonepileptic seizures refer to events that resemble epileptic seizures but aren’t caused by abnormal electrical activity in the brain.
-Nonepileptic seizures may be physical or psychological in origin.
+Non-Epileptic Seizures: Non-epileptic seizures refer to events that resemble epileptic seizures but are not caused by abnormal electrical activity in the brain.
+Non-epileptic seizures may be physical or psychological in origin.

-First Seizure.
-As noted above, a single seizure may be due to causes other than epilepsy (fever, infections, drug reactions, head trauma).
+First Seizure: A single seizure may be due to causes other than epilepsy (fever, infections, drug reactions, and head trauma).
 Many people who have a first seizure will never have another seizure, and do not have epilepsy.
-Still, a doctor will usually order a brain imaging test to make sure that epilepsy is not an underlying cause.
+Still, a health care provider may order a brain imaging test to make sure that epilepsy is not an underlying cause.